- How do I become a police officer and what are the minimum qualifications?

 - Click here for general information about our community of Tempe, Arizona

 How do I become a police officer and what are the minimum qualifications?
 The first step is completing the online application during application windows.
-You can click here to view some of the Arizona POST and Tempe PD minimum qualifications.
+You should click here to view Arizona POST and Tempe PD minimum qualifications.
 You should also visit the Arizona POST website and read all of section R13-4-105 - Minimum Qualifications for Appointment.
 Back to Top

 How long does the recruit testing process take?
-The initial phases of the testing process occur over a relatively short period of time.
-The human resources department will announce a test and information will be posted on this website.
-Qualified applicants are invited to the testing process and will complete a physical agility test and written exam over the course of a day or two.
-If all phases are successfully completed, the most qualified candidates will be invited to continue in the process, which could take up to six months or longer to complete.
+Applicants invited to test will complete a physical agility test and written exam in the same day.
+The most qualified applicants who successfully complete those phases will be invited to continue in the process, which could take as little as a couple months or up to six months or longer to complete.
 Back to Top

 If I have tested before so do I need to complete the entire process again?
-Applicants who are no longer on the eligibility list must complete all phases of the testing process even if you have participated in the past.
+Applicants who are no longer on the eligibility list and are eligible to reapply must complete all phases of the testing process even if you have participated in the past.
 You will be judged on the latest physical agility test and written exam.
 Back to Top

 How many police officers will be hired during the next testing process?
 The number of applicants hired during each process is determined by a variety of factors including the number of police officer vacancies.
 This number varies from year to year based on attrition within our organization but we usually hire approximately 20 to 30 officers each year.
 Back to Top

 What if I don’t have my AzPOST background questionnaire notarized or all the required paperwork when I arrive at the test?
-Applicants arriving for the test are required to have a completed and notarized AzPOST background questionnaire and certain documents including copies of a high school diploma, transcripts or GED equivalent; a birth certificate, naturalization documentation or a United States passport; and a valid government-issued driver license or identification card.
-These are Arizona POST requirements and those who do not have these items will not be permitted to test.
+Applicants arriving for the test are required to have a completed and notarized AzPOST background questionnaire and certain documents including copies of a high school diploma, transcripts or GED equivalent; a birth certificate, naturalization documentation or a United States passport; and a valid state or federal government-issued driver license or identification card.
+These are required by Arizona POST and those who do not have these items will not be able to test.
 Back to Top

 Can out-of-state applicants participate in the recruit testing process?
-Out-of-state applicants participate in the same test as in-state applicants and are required to be in Tempe on scheduled test dates.
-Panel interviews are scheduled after the written examination.
+Out-of-state applicants participate in the same test as in-state applicants and are required to be in Tempe on their scheduled test date.
 The department will make efforts to limit travel for out-of-state applicants who progress further in the process.
 Back to Top

 What is the pay and benefits for a Tempe Police Officer?
 Police officer starting pay is $56,742 yearly.
 The city offers employees a comprehensive benefits package.
 The benefits provided to Tempe police officers include: